-The server uses the Salt-SSh tool to contact the clients at regular intervals, checking in and performing scheduled actions and events.
-For more information about Salt SSH, see Salt > Salt-ssh.
+The server uses the Salt SSH to contact the clients at regular intervals, checking in and performing scheduled actions and events.
+For more information about Salt SSH, see Specialized-guides > Salt.

 This contact method works for Salt clients only.
 For traditional clients, use Push via SSH.